osoco/pharo-eda/EDA-Commands-Tests.package/EDATTestClassFactory.trait/README.md

-A TGCTestClassFactory is a trait.
+A EDATTestClassFactory is a trait.